tswizzle141/numerical-hyperbolic-conservation-law/compressible-flow/README.md

   - MUSCL Scheme: Improving shock capturing by using a higher-order representation (linear reconstruction), which reduces numerical diffusion in smooth regions.
 The shock is sharper and the smooth regions are better resolved.

 # 4. WENO Scheme
+## 4.1.
+Definition
+WENO (Weighted Essentially Non-Oscillatory) scheme is a high-order finite difference method commonly used to solve conservation laws.
+It is designed to resolve sharp gradients (such as shock waves) and avoid oscillations in smooth regions, making it ideal for problems involving discontinuities.
+## 4.2.
+Key Steps for WENO Scheme
+* Step 1: Reconstructing the solution at the interfaces using a weighted combination of multiple candidate stencils.
+It assigns higher weights to smoother regions and lower weights to regions near discontinuities.
+* Step 2: Computing flux based on the reconstructed values at the interfaces.
+* Step 3: Updating solution using the finite volume method, ensuring the conservation of mass, momentum, and energy.